Architecture

 Everything else is a workaround—and workarounds accumulate.

-From that principle, a few practical shifts follow.
+From that principle, a few practical shifts follow—each one learned the hard way.

 This isn’t about one function getting it wrong.
 Everyone involved is trying to create visibility.
-The question is whether that visibility is generated from the system where work is planned and completed, or maintained alongside it.
+The question is whether that visibility is generated from the system where work is planned and completed, or maintained alongside it—and whether the people asking for it understand what it costs to produce.

 Start with the work.
 Make it observable.
 Let everything else follow.